SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 Select the .html file.
 You should see the running game.

+## Issues / Discussions

+If you need to raise any technical issues / discussions regarding this fork and the code changes you can use [Issues](https://github.com/SpeculativeCoder/UnrealEngine/issues) / [Discussions](https://github.com/SpeculativeCoder/UnrealEngine/discussions) (as above, you need your GitHub linked to your Epic Games account to use these).

+If interested in a more in-depth discussion of the development / code etc. there are some notes in a [COMMENTARY](https://github.com/SpeculativeCoder/UnrealEngine/wiki/COMMENTARY) wiki page which I will aim to add to over time.

+Also there could be some general HTML5 plugin discussion in Unreal Slackers Discord https://unrealslackers.org/ in the **#web** channel (but note this channel is for general discussion of Unreal on the web, including the <a href="https://docs.unrealengine.com/5.1/en-US/pixel-streaming-in-unreal-engine/">Pixel Streaming</a> technology).

 ## Troubleshooting

 ### When opening UE4.sln in Visual Studio you see "Target framework not supported" for each .NET program

 For each of these you should be able to accept the default of "Update the target" to the newer version of .NET which seems to work fine.

-### When building HTML5 you see: **error CS1519: Invalid token '(' in class, struct, or interface member declaration**
+### When packaging HTML5 you see: **error CS1519: Invalid token '(' in class, struct, or interface member declaration**

-If you see this when trying to build HTML5 then in Visual Studio CTRL-Click these:
+If you see this when trying to package for HTML5 then in Visual Studio CTRL-Click these:
 - AutomationTool
 - AutomationToolLauncher
 - HTML5LaunchHelper